opendata-swiss/ogd-handbook-wiki/library/embed.en.md

 ---

-Opendata.swiss is the central reference catalog for open government data in Switzerland.
-Some data publishers may like to present published datasets on their own website.
+Opendata.swiss is the central reference catalog for open government data in Switzerland, and some people may like to present published datasets on their own website.
 Several government institutions even have their own data portals, on which they would like to feature any datasets which they maintain on *opendata.swiss* - and integrate this with other information on their website.

 This document discusses a range of technical options for embedding content from the CKAN open data platform on other websites website, with these goals covered: